Rafael Antonio Gutiérrez

-Rafael Antonio Gutiérrez (24 October 1845 – 9 January 1921) was the president of El Salvador from 10 June 1894 to 13 November 1898.
+Rafael Antonio Gutiérrez (24 October 1845 – 9 January 1921) was the 17th president of El Salvador from 10 June 1894 to 13 November 1898.
 He was a leader of the Revolution of the 44 which overthrew President General Carlos Ezeta from April to June 1894.
-Gutiérrez served as provisional president until being officially inaugurated in March 1895 after his victory in the 1895 presidential election, in which he was the only candidate.
+Gutiérrez served as provisional president until he was officially inaugurated in March 1895 after his victory in the 1895 presidential election, in which he was the only candidate.

 During his four-year presidency, Gutiérrez settled land disputes, attempted to combat an economic crisis, and was a key figure in the foundation of the short-lived Greater Republic of Central America.
 He was overthrown on 13 November 1898 by General Tomás Regalado.
 Gutiérrez's overthrow subsequently lead to a revolt in Izalco the following day and the dissolution of the Greater Republic of Central America on 29 November 1898.

 Early and personal life

-Rafael Antonio Gutiérrez was born in Ilobasco, Cabañas, El Salvador on 24 October 1845.
+Rafael Antonio Gutiérrez was born in Ilobasco, Cabañas, El Salvador, on 24 October 1845.
 His father was a Spaniard and his mother was Marcela Gutiérrez.
 He married Carlota Mejía and they had eight children: Rafael Antonio, Carlos, Carlota, Tulio, Marcela, Rosa, Bernardo, and María.
 His daughter Marcela married a son of Fernando Figueroa, another Salvadoran general who served as president of El Salvador provisionally in 1885 and officially from 1907 to 1911.
 Gutiérrez was an idealist liberal.

-In May 1885, Gutiérrez supported General Francisco Menéndez in a coup d'état which overthrew President Rafael Zaldívar and installed Menéndez as president of El Salvador.
+In May 1885, Gutiérrez supported Divisional General Francisco Menéndez in a revolution which overthrew President Rafael Zaldívar and installed Menéndez as president of El Salvador.
 During the coup, Gutiérrez led indigenous Salvadoran soldiers in Nahuizalco.